CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 ### Exercise 1: Provision Azure relational database services

-In this exercise, you'll provision and test an Azure SQL Database resource.
+In this exercise, you will provision an Azure SQL Database and use the **Query editor (preview)** to interact with it.
+You will explore the database structure by expanding the **Tables** folder and executing SQL queries.
+Finally, you will modify and run a query to retrieve specific columns, verifying the database's functionality.

 #### Task 1: Provision an Azure SQL Database resource